awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 }
 ```

 You then set a tag on either the managed instance in the AWS Systems Manager console, or an Amazon EC2 tag in the EC2 console\.
-When you execute the document, the script substitutes the \{tag:ComputerName\} token for the value of the instance tag\.
+When you run the document, the script substitutes the \{tag:ComputerName\} token for the value of the instance tag\.

 You can also combine multiple tags into a single property, for example: